shabake/Easy-Meeting/README.md

 English | [简体中文](https://github.com/shabake/Easy-Meeting/blob/master/README-Chinese.md)

->Easy meeting is an application that helps companies or companies intelligently arrange meeting rooms, resolve conflicts across departments, save manpower, time and costs, and achieve efficient office work.
+>Easy Meeting is a light office app that provides office scene solutions for companies or departments.
+It can arrange meeting rooms intelligently and orderly, solve time conflicts between departments, and save manpower and time costs to achieve efficient office work..

+#### Test account

+username GHome

+password abc

+#### Update log

+2019.09.17 version 0.01
+>1.Fix known bugs.
+>
+>2.Fixed some adaptation issues.
+>
+>3.APP name changed from Smart meeting room to Easy meeting,Because the name is too long, it is not displayed on the desktop.

+2019.09.10 version 0.01

 #### Features